Sami-varuni/Async-Labs-Screening-Samiksha/README.md

 ### 01 — Hospital Reception
 **The whole hospital.
 At a glance.**

-The display gives reception staff a quick overview of appointments, doctors and room availability.
+The display gives reception staff a quick overview of appointments, doctors and room availability, keeping essential hospital information visible without requiring them to switch between different systems.

 ### 02 — Doctor's Office
 **Your day.
 Always in view.**